You are here

-Strategies that support English learners in your classes frequently benefit all students.
+Strategies that support English as a Second Language (ESL) learners in your classes frequently benefit all students.
 Here are a few suggestions:

 1. Writing Assignments

 Design assignment sheets that have consistent terminology.
-Students may not know that, for example, the terms citing sources, giving credit, and providing in-text citations, documentation, or references are used interchangeably.
+Students may not know that, for example, the terms "citing sources" and "giving credit," or "bibliography," "Works Cited," and "References" are often used interchangeably.

 Instructors of English learners often wonder if they need to lower their grading standards for these students, and the answer is “no.” Standards for all students’ work should remain the same.
 Yet, we might have to take a few different steps to get to the results.